labex-labs/open-source-labs/python/python-mastery/lab-ex3-5-practical-use-of-inheritance/en/intro.md

 **Objectives:**

-- Learn how to use inheritance to write extensible code.
+- Learn how to use inheritance to write extensible code
-- See a practical use of inheritance by writing a program that must output data in a variety of user-selectable formats such as plain-text, CSV, and HTML.
+- Create a practical application using inheritance to output data in multiple formats
+- Understand how to use abstract base classes and concrete implementations
+- Implement a factory pattern to simplify class selection

 **Files Modified:** `tableformat.py`